f8strongertogether/strongertogether/README.md

 1. Make sure you have a version of Node 8 or newer installed
 2. Download either XCode or Android Studio to be able to see your app in the simulator
 3. Navigate to the folder where you cloned the code and run `npm install`
-4. Go to android/app/src/main/res/values and rename config.example.xml to config.xml (and change its values to match your API keys)
+4. Go to android/app/src/main/res/values and rename config.example.xml to config.xml (and change its values to match your API keys -- you'll need a Google Maps API key for this to run on Android)
 5. Run `npm start`
 6. Run `react-native run-ios` or `react-native run-android`